mohamedmdi/Lexithon/README.md

 ## _The Duolingo Clone App_

-Lexithon or "Mon Vocabulaire" is an Intern project to create a look-like Duolingo QUIZ App in Android
+Lexithon, or "Mon Vocabulaire," is an intern project aimed at creating an Android app that closely resembles Duolingo's quiz-style learning platform.

-## Instllation
+## Instllation of the Developpement environment
-Expo Go Android App needed to run the Developpement Build
+Expo Go Android app is required to run the development build.

 ```sh
 git clone https://github.com/mohamedmdi/Lexithon.git